Volkswagen ID.4 SUV - Interior & comfort

 There are some cheap plastics that hint at efforts to cut cost and possibly weight, but they aren't quite as obvious.
 What is unfortunately still an issue, is the confusing software for the infotainment display, which measures either 10- or 12-inches in size.
 Even some simple tasks are now buried deep in confusing menus, and it's hard to feel it is anything but a step backwards for a manufacturer that's previously led the field in logically designed dashboards.

-The 1st ID.4 models to arrive in the UK are all in 1st Edition trim.
+The first ID.4 models to arrive in the UK are all in 1st Edition trim.
 This includes 20-inch alloy wheels, LED headlights, a rear-view camera, all-round parking sensors, heated seats and steering wheel, a 10-inch infotainment display with navigation and adaptive cruise control.